NIFTy-PPL/JAXbind/README.md

 ## Summary

 The existing interface in JAX for connecting custom code requires deep knowledge of JAX and its C++ backend.
-The aim of `jax_op` is to drastically lower the burden of connecting custom functions implemented in other programming languages to JAX.
+The aim of `JAXbind` is to drastically lower the burden of connecting custom functions implemented in other programming languages to JAX.
-Specifically, `jax_op` provides an easy-to-use Python interface for defining custom, so-called JAX primitives supporting any JAX transformations.
+Specifically, `JAXbind` provides an easy-to-use Python interface for defining custom, so-called JAX primitives supporting any JAX transformations.

 ### Automatic Differentiation and Code Example